Interacting with students and collaborators

 Once you have replied to the student’s question (s)he will receive a notification.

 Multiple users can collaborate on a project.
 As soon as a collaborator is added to a a project (see Creating a Course) they share both the project and the associated files.

-Live collaborative editing is possible in SMC.
+Live collaborative editing is possible in CoCalc.
 If one of your collaborators updates a notebook, the rest can see the changes as they are being made (similar to Google Docs).